Educ 206: Data Visualization For All

 - Brief Zoom introductions from 11:30-11:40am with guest evaluators of your final data stories: Ginny Monk, Children’s Issues and Housing Reporter at CT Mirror, and Victoria Asfalg, Trinity ‘23, Policy and Data Analyst at Open Communities Alliance

-- In class: Explore sample data stories by students on past projects
+- Practice applying evaluation criteria to sample data stories by students on past projects

 Wed Nov 13